ga4gh/gks-common/schema/core-im/def/RecordMetadata.rst

        *  - recordIdentifier
           - string
           - 0..1
-          - The business identifier of the record described in the RecordMetadata object (required when the record described is not the one in the present system)
+          - The identifier of the data record or object described in this RecordMetadata object.
        *  - recordVersion
           - string
           - 0..1